avestamh/Chatbot/README.md

 The file includes the app.py to run the chatbot, python_indexer.py to indext the file, whatcher.py to watch for new document, delted of modified document to re-index the db file.
-It does it dynamically without the need to run python_indexte on the entire data base.
+It does it dynamically without the need to run python_indexer on the entire database.

 # 🏢  An HR Chatbot with Dynamic RAG and FAISS Integration